 Skunk spray can blind whoever it hits, especially at a short distance, so it is very important to deal with skunks as soon as the problem arises.
 Skunks can damage landscapes and cause costly damage, so call Wildlife X Team® at (855) WILDLIFE today for help with the skunk removal process!

 More About Skunks

-- The skunk (also known as the polecat) are most commonly known for their ability to secrete a foul, strong smelling odor from their rear end, when the skunk feels that it is under threat.
+- Skunks (also known as polecats) are most commonly known for their ability to secrete a foul, strong-smelling odor from their rear end when they feel threatened.

 - Skunks have excellent smell and hearing, skunks are known to have very poor vision and can only see objects that are right in front of them.
 With the introduction of cars, numerous skunks have been killed on the roads as the skunks can not see the cars coming towards them until it is too late.